GorkemOrhan/Automated-Online-Exam-System/README.md

 3. The frontend will be automatically deployed when you push to the main branch
 4. Your site will be available at `https://[username].github.io/[repository-name]`

+#### Workflow Options

+We've provided two GitHub Actions workflow files for deployment:

+1. **Standard Workflow** (`.github/workflows/frontend-deploy.yml`): A basic workflow for deploying Next.js to GitHub Pages
+2. **Official Next.js Workflow** (`.github/workflows/nextjs.yml`): Based on GitHub's official Next.js deployment template

+If you encounter issues with one workflow, try using the other by manually triggering it from the Actions tab.

 #### Connecting to Backend

 Since GitHub Pages only hosts static content, you'll need to deploy your backend separately.
 After deploying your backend: